dreamcatcher-tech/network/Inbox/2024-10-07 1633 the napp drone function.md

 nApps are how AI is connected to the rest of the world.

 Need to call it with background options, so all nAapp calls have a specific format.

+a regular isolate call could indeed call this function ?

+but the napp isolate should be separate, and done specially.

+When it gets called,